raguay/EmailIt/README.md

 #### October 27, 2022 - Version 2.0.0 Release Candidate 1
 - Currently, if external program changes a note, EmailIt doesn't know about it. -- Fixed
 - BullitenBoard: A program to display messages and dialogs to the user.
 Currently a NW.js program.
-Move it to Wails. -- It's a separate project.
+Move it to Wails. -- It's a separate project and is a full Wails project.
 - Removed the EmailIt Server.
 Everything is done in Go and Svelte.
 - Alfred workflow has been updated to work with the new version.